VicRail N type carriage: V/Line Passenger Red Era (1995-2007)

 All N type carriages were transferred across to V/Line Passenger when the country rail operator was split between freight and passenger divisions in 1995.

 In 1995, Z cars began to be converted to BZN carriages.
 Progressively, Z sets began to be eliminated as a result of the introduction of the Sprinter railcars.
 Subsequently, spare BZ and BZS cars were converted to BZN cars.
 The interior of these cars were roughly based on the N type car layout, but in an old Z car.
 The code BZN indicates that it is an economy car, with Z indicating its former use as a Z car, and N indicating it being classified as an N car.

+The first four-carriage N set, FN15 with carriage BZS273, was formed in October 1994.
+The set entered service painted red and retained its onboard generators but was expected to use head-end power provided by locomotives except in emergency.
+Its first rostered use was on South Geelong services Monday to Thursday, then the Friday afternoon Swan Hill passenger service returning Saturday morning, and the Saturday night then Sunday morning Albury trip.
+Parallel with FN sets entering service, the D vans saw reduced use with none used at all on Friday 28 July 1995; by this time they were generally only used on weekends, during school holidays, or if required for specific group travel bookings.
+Some of the weekend traffic included transport of fresh fruit from Shepparton, for sale at Footscray market the following Monday.

 By 1998, 8 cars had been converted to BZN cars.
 Ultimately, 14 cars were converted to BZN cars.

-Later, 3 more Z cars were converted to the new BTN format in 2003.
+Three more Z cars were converted to the new BTN format in 2003.
 These were all former BCZ class economy cars.
 The first cars converted were 251, 253 and 254, which were later followed by several more.
 7 cars were ultimiately converted to BTN cars.
 The interior arrangement of these cars had 88 seats, the same capacity as the BN class economy sitting cars.

 In 2007, the Kerang rail accident occurred around 6 km north-west of Kerang.
-An N set, N7, was involved in this accident, which killed 11 people The 3 cars in this set were ACN21, BRN20 and BN19.
-Carriage BRN20 was damaged beyond repair and was retired.
+An N set, N7, was involved in this accident, which killed 11 people.
+The 3 cars in this set were ACN21, BRN20 and BN19.
+Carriage BRN20 was damaged beyond repair and was later scrapped.
 Carriage ACN21 was initially paired with a number of BS cars to make up a new carriage set, however, it was ultimately rebuilt as BDN21 for standard gauge.
 Carriage BN19 was converted to standard gauge and placed in set SN1.

 Carriage set FN2 was retired at an unknown time and its carriages were split elsewhere.